-Joan joins the USGLC as a newly minted Master in Global Communications from the American University of Paris.
-Prior to her studies in Paris, Joan worked in development communications for Abt Associates’ International Economic Growth division supporting projects in countries such as Ghana, Indonesia and Mexico.
-Joan is fluent in French and holds a B.A. in English and political science from the University of Florida.
+Joan joins the USGLC after earning her Master’s in Global Communications from the American University of Paris.
+Prior to her studies in Paris, Joan worked in development communications for Abt Associates’ International Economic Growth division supporting projects in countries such as Ghana, Indonesia, and Mexico.
+Joan is an avid French speaker and holds a B.A. in English and political science from the University of Florida.
 She is originally from Orlando, Florida and resided in France before returning to Washington, D.C.

 Each year, the World Economic Forum (WEF) draws leaders and luminaries from every corner of the globe and all spheres of influence, including government, business, civil society, academia and media, to Davos, Switzerland.
 Many high-profile presenters were in attendance at this week’s events, speaking on the theme of Globalization 4.0—both a nod to the increasingly digital, interconnected world and a call for heightened global cooperation in the face of rising nationalism.